DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 ### Building your local images

-If you build your images locally and do not use the ones from DockerHub, the instructions are much the same, except that you'd build your images first.
+If you build your images locally and do not use the ones from DockerHub, the instructions are the same, with the caveat that you must build your images first.
 (Of course, if you're doing this, then you know you have to update the source code first)

-Replace the first step above with this one: `docker-compose build`
+Replace the first step above with: `docker-compose build`

 godojo installations
 --------------------